Blood Orange Chocolate Bark with Almonds

 Ideally, you should plan on the candying the blood orange slices about two to three days prior to when you’ll want the chocolate bark prepared and ready to eat (or gift).
 This will allow more than enough time to air-dry the candied orange slices (this step takes between 24 and 48 hours, depending on how dry or humid your house is).

-While candying other varieties of citrus peel can be very time-consuming, this method is extremely straight-forward and hassle free.
+While candying other varieties of citrus peel, like this candied grapefruit peel, can be very time-consuming, this method is extremely straight-forward and hassle free.
 The whole blood orange slices are poached in a sugar syrup (consisting of water, sugar, and a touch of corn syrup) for about an hour or until the peel is near translucent in color.

 Ideally, chocolate bark would be prepared with tempered chocolate.
 All good-quality store-bought chocolate is sold in tempered form.
-If you warm and melt tempered chocolate carefully and slowly, you can keep the chocolate in temper when making this chocolate bark (see recipe instructions).
-Tempered chocolate is couverture chocolate that is melted and cooled to specific temperature guidelines.
+If you warm and melt tempered chocolate carefully and slowly, you can keep the chocolate in temper when making this chocolate bark.
+Tempered chocolate is couverture chocolate that is melted and cooled using specific temperature guidelines.

 The chocolate tempering process is responsible for the glossy look and lovely snap sound that is characteristic of store-bought chocolate bars and bark.
 It also allows the chocolate to set and be stored at room temperature without getting soft.

-If you are preparing homemade chocolate bark and do not wish to temper your chocolate (which is absolutely OK!), just remember to store the chocolate bark in a refrigerator or very, very cool place.
-You can just take it out of the refrigerator a few minutes before serving.
+If you are preparing homemade chocolate bark and do not wish to temper your chocolate, be sure to store this chocolate bark in the refrigerator.

-Alternatively, you can use glazing dark chocolate melting tabs (not to be confused with candy melts), which will behave as tempered chocolate once melted.
-Personally, I don’t find glazing chocolate to be as tasty as good-quality dark chocolate – but it is a great and easy alternative!
+Alternatively, you can use glazing dark chocolate melting tabs (not to be confused with candy melts), which will behave like tempered chocolate once melted and set.
+I don’t find glazing chocolate to be as tasty as good-quality dark chocolate – but it is a great and easy alternative!

 Blood Orange Almond Chocolate Bark